-- Eating too little, too much, thinking about food or calories all of the time, or making yourself sick after eating can be signs of an eating disorder.
+- Regularly eating too little, eating a lot in a short space of time (binge eating), thinking about food or calories 24/7, or making yourself sick after eating, can be signs of an eating disorder.

 - Eating disorders include bulimia, anorexia and binge eating.